junxian428/HTB_Certified_Junior_Cybersecurity_Associate/5. Introduction to Bash Scripting/3. Arguments, Variables, and Arrays/README.md

 ASSIGNMENTS: $0 $1 $2 $3 ... $9

 This means that we have automatically assigned the corresponding arguments to the predefined variables in this place.
 These variables are called special variables.
 These special variables serve as placeholders.
 If we now look at the code section again, we will see where and which arguments have been used.

+There are several ways how we can execute our script.
+However, we must first set the script's execution privileges before executing it with the interpreter defined in it.

+<h3>CIDR.sh - Set Execution Privileges</h3>

+@htb[/htb]$ chmod +x cidr.sh